a2geek/libvirt-bosh-cpi/docs/CF.md

     --vars-store=cf-creds.yml
 ```

-Note that there is a requirement for DNS resolution to `*.sys.mypcf.lan` as currently configured. `/etc/hosts` can be used as a hack for validation.
+Note that there is a requirement for DNS resolution to `*.sys.mycf.lan` as currently configured. `/etc/hosts` can be used as a hack for validation.

 ```
-$ cat /etc/hosts | grep mypcf
+$ cat /etc/hosts | grep mycf
-192.168.123.252 api.sys.mypcf.lan login.sys.mypcf.lan sample1.sys.mypcf.lan
+192.168.123.252 api.sys.mycf.lan login.sys.mycf.lan sample1.sys.mycf.lan
 ```

-> If you use DD-WRT, you can also add wildcard entries of `address=/.mypcf.lan/192.168.123.252` and `address=/.sys.mypcf.lan/192.168.123.252` and setup a routing entry to direct all `192.168.123.*` entries to the host machine's IP address.
+> If you use DD-WRT, you can also add wildcard entries of `address=/.mycf.lan/192.168.123.252` and `address=/.sys.mycf.lan/192.168.123.252` and setup a routing entry to direct all `192.168.123.*` entries to the host machine's IP address.

 To get the CF admin credentials, there are a few hoops.